oschina/mcp-gitee/README.md

 ### Command-line Options

-- `-token`: Gitee access token
+- `--token`: Gitee access token
-- `-api-base`: Gitee API base URL (default: https://gitee.com/api/v5)
+- `--api-base`: Gitee API base URL (default: https://gitee.com/api/v5)
-- `-version`: Show version information
+- `--version`: Show version information
-- `-transport`: Transport type (stdio or sse, default: stdio)
+- `--transport`: Transport type (stdio or sse, default: stdio)
-- `-sse-address`: The host and port to start the SSE server on (default: localhost:8000)
+- `--sse-address`: The host and port to start the SSE server on (default: localhost:8000)
+- `--enabled-toolsets`: Comma-separated list of tools to enable (if specified, only these tools will be enabled)
+- `--disabled-toolsets`: Comma-separated list of tools to disable

 ### Environment Variables